radiantlogic-v8/documentation-new/documentation/sys-admin-guide/security-and-access-controls.md

 For IPv6 addresses, use the syntax defined by RFC 2373.
 For example, 0:0:0:0:0:0:13.1.68.3 which can also be expressed as ::13.1.68.3 are both valid forms of IPv6 addresses.
 An address with a subnet prefix length can also be used (e.g. 12AB::CD30:0:0:0:0/60).
 Wildcards cannot be used in IPv6 addresses.

+>[!note]
->**Note – to use DNS addresses, manually edit the ACI after saving it by clicking **Manually Edit**.
+>To use DNS addresses, manually edit the ACI after saving it by clicking **Manually Edit**.
 Use the keyword dns and enter the fully qualified DNS domain name.
 Use an operator of either “equal to” (=) or “not equal to” (!=).
-Wildcards are supported in the DNS address.**
+Wildcards are supported in the DNS address.

 ## ACI Evaluation Rules